deviodigital/delivery-drivers-for-woocommerce/README.txt

 * Auto-assign drivers when an order is submitted
 * Accept driver applications from the Driver Dashboard
+* Integration with [Twilio](https://www.twilio.com) for SMS messages
-* Email driver when they've been assigned a new order
+* Email/SMS driver when they've been assigned a new order
-* Email customer when the driver marks an order as "Out for Delivery"
+* Email/SMS customer when the driver marks an order as "Out for Delivery"
-* Email administrator when the driver marks an order as "Completed"
+* Email/SMS administrator when the driver marks an order as "Completed"

 ### Delivery Fees for WooCommerce